Peteresis/PALAB---Online-Shoppers-Behavior/README_4.md

 - It may also be worthwhile to run this dataset through Neural Networks to see if the accuracy of the prediction obtained improves.

-- We conclude that the right customer is the returning customer, it constitutes almost 12% of the sales.
+- **We conclude that the right customer is the returning customer, it constitutes almost 12% of the sales**.